Investigation of the effects of superhydrophobic surface treatment on the dynamics of the flow in the near wake of a sphere using spatial dynamic mode decomposition: Introduction

 \subsection{The Current Work}

-The current work investigates the effect of superhydrophobic surface treatment on the dynamics of the flow in the near wake of a sphere, with the plastron actively maintained by supplying air through pores in the surface of the sphere.
+The current work investigates the effect of superhydrophobic surface treatment on the dynamics of the shear layer in the near wake of a sphere, where the plastron is actively sustained by supplying air through pores in the surface of the sphere.
 Three spheres were manufactured: (i) a smooth untreated sphere to serve as a reference, (ii) an untreated sphere with a porous shell to determine the change in dynamics from the addition of the pores, and (iii) a porous sphere with superhydrophobic surface treatment to determine the change in the flow dynamics when the plastron is sustained.

-The instantaneous velocities in a plane through the near wake of each sphere were measured using \ac{PIV}, from which the instantaneous velocity fluctuations were determined.
-Spatial \ac{DMD} was performed in the streamwise direction on the velocity fluctuations in the near wake of each sphere.
-The resulting \ac{DMD} modes were sorted from slowest to fastest decay rate.
-The slowest decaying \ac{DMD} modes for each sphere were compared to determine the effect of the superhydrophobic surface treatment on the dynamics of the near wake when the plastron is maintained.
+The instantaneous velocities in a plane aligned with the centre of each sphere were measured using \ac{PIV}, from which the instantaneous velocity fluctuations were determined.
+Spatial \ac{DMD} was performed in the streamwise direction on the velocity fluctuations in the shear layer of each sphere.
+The resulting \ac{DMD} modes were sorted in order of descending energy share.
+The \ac{DMD} modes for each sphere were compared to determine the effect of the superhydrophobic surface treatment on the dynamics when the plastron is sustained.